Wicycool/Wicycool/README.md

 ### 👋 Hey, I'm Wicycool!
 I make stuff sometimes.

-My pronouns are they/them and he/him and I live in the United States.
+My pronouns are they/them and I live in the United States.

 I've made videos, live streams, branding, Scratch projects, and some other coding-based projects as well.